Learn ›

 - Is pregnant or nursing.
 There is insufficient safety data on CBD in pregnant or lactating dogs.

 - Has a seizure disorder.
-CBD should be introduced as add-on therapy under direct veterinary supervision, not as a standalone treatment.
+CBD should only be introduced under direct veterinary supervision.

 - Is scheduled for surgery.
 Some veterinarians recommend discontinuing CBD 1–2 weeks before anesthesia due to potential interactions.